-If you have a clear record and are charged with a case such as a theft or possession of marijuana or other drugs, there are two ways to keep these off your record.
-There are benefits to both and you should talk with a lawyer about which of these is right for you.
+If you have a clear record and are charged with a case such as a theft or drug possession, there are two ways to keep these off your criminal record.
+There are benefits to both, and you should talk with a criminal defense attorney about which of these is right for you.

-The result is you will have no conviction if you complete this successfully, you can later file a petition for nondisclosure of this case.
-That means it can be sealed from most people, but remains visible to government agencies and law enforcement.
+The result of successfully completing these requirements is that you will have no criminal conviction, and you can later file a petition for nondisclosure of this case.
+That means it can be sealed from most people but remains visible to government agencies and law enforcement.

 The result after a year is the outright dismissal of the case.
-You have to wait 2 years from the date of dismissal, but you can then file a motion to expunge, which Completely clears off your record.
+You have to wait 2 years from the date of dismissal, but you can then file a motion to expunge from your criminal history, which completely clears the charge off your record.

 Before making any decisions on how to handle your criminal charges, the most important thing you can do is speak to an experienced Houston criminal attorney.
 Lisa Shapiro Strauss Attorney at Law is a dedicated criminal defense attorney who has helped many people throughout Harris County to find the best possible resolution to their criminal cases.